Article

 Fake documents — the Achilles' heel of financial institutions — are rising.

-All of these potentially fake identity documents just adds another headache to the ever-increasing workloads surrounding underwriting and account opening.
+The rise in fraudulent identity documents adds to the already heavy workloads associated with underwriting and account opening.

 What is the difference between forged and fake documents?